 - S-BR-16.
-Provide for medical office, life science, and limited office uses along 116th Avenue NE allowing for high-intensity development within the half-mile walkshed of light rail stations transitioning to lower intensity development to the north. - S-BR-17.
-Provide for some residential mixed-use development east of 116th Avenue NE and south of NE 21st Street transitioning from high-intensity near the station to medium-intensity farther north.
+Provide for medical office, life science, and limited office uses along 116th Avenue NE allowing for high intensity development within the half-mile walkshed of light rail stations transitioning to lower intensity development to the north. - S-BR-17.
+Provide for some residential mixed use development east of 116th Avenue NE and south of NE 21st Street transitioning from high intensity near the station to medium intensity further to the north.